crs4/seal/docs/file_formats.rst

 Read 1 sequence
   The base sequence for read 1.
 Unknown bases are indicated with a 'N' Quality 1
-  The base quality sequence for read 1.
-No specific encoding is mandated.
+  The base quality sequence for read 1 in Sanger Phred+33 encoding.
 Read 2 sequence
   The base sequence for read 2.
 Unknown bases are indicated with a 'N' Quality 2
-  The base quality sequence for read 2.
-No specific encoding is mandated.
+  The base quality sequence for read 2 in Sanger Phred+33 encoding.

 Example
 ++++++++++